vaganov-vadim/jekyll-now-github-pages-example/about.md

 ### About this blog

-Here you will find articles about C#, F#, testing, best practices, and other software development-related topics.
+Here you will find my thoughts on software-development-related topics.
+My favorite topics are software design and software testing.
+Also learning Kotlin and Java at the moment.

 ### About me

-I am a .NET Developer currently working in one of the biggest banks in Russia.
+I am a Java Developer currently working in one of the biggest banks in Russia.
+Previously worked with C#.

 ### Contact me